Work-study & Jobs

 For further information, contact the Financial Aid Office.

 Before beginning paid work under FWS or CSE, a student must submit:

 - A completed Work Authorization Form, signed by the student, Financial Aid Office staff, the supervisor, and an authorized representative of the employer;

 - W-4 and I-9 forms along with supporting documentation; and

 - All documents required for the student's financial aid file.

 Student Work Opportunity (SWO)

 Student Work Opportunity allows students to work as a research assistant to a professor.
 SWO enables students who may not qualify for Federal Work Study to earn paid employment.
-To qualify a student must first apply for Federal Work Study.
-If they get denied, the employing professor can request Federal Work-Study on behalf of the student
+To qualify, a student must first apply for Federal Work Study.
+If they are denied, the employing professor can request Federal Work-Study on behalf of the student.

 Note: Since the Financial Aid Office does not administer Student Work Opportunity, it does not count as a form of student financial aid.